virginielgb/musicShuffler/README.md

 Possible options are :

+  -m=[value]       to define the maximum number of songs to keep.

   -o               to override the files in the chosen music folder.
                    Otherwise shuffled files will be saved in music/shuffled